Yoga for the Earth Project

 We encourage yogic practices, artistic endeavors, creative peaceful protests, and writings about yoga for environmental activism.
 We are actively striving to relate our yoga practice and yoga philosophy to these endeavors.

-We currently have a home base at Yoga in the Woods, a yoga studio in Danby, New York, USA (very near Ithaca, NY, home to Cornell University and Ithaca College).
+We currently have a home base at Studio in the Woods, a yoga studio in Danby, New York, USA as well as all the studios and events we teach at.

 Some of our goals are: